-SECTION 3: Election of Vice Chair, Secretary, and two (2) representatives from each of the four identified minorities shall occur at the annual meeting.
+SECTION 3: Election of the Vice Chair and Secretary shall occur at the annual meeting.

-Article IV: Executive Committee
+■ Article IV: Executive Committee

 SECTION 1: The Executive Committee shall consist of the general officers and two at-large representatives from each of the four identified racial minority groups.